lisds/project-daylight-robbery/pages/intro.md

 # Project Daylight Robbery

-This is a data science project investigating a geographical dataset of crimes recored by the Metropolitan Police in London.
-See the table of contents below for the differnet sections of the project.
+This is a data science project investigating a geographical dataset of crimes recorded by the Metropolitan Police in London.
+See the table of contents below for the different sections of the project.

 # Data